OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     ![](images/GroupMembership.JPG)

-## Step 3: Paged members and a detailed user profile page
+## Exercise 3: Paged members and a detailed user profile page
 In this step, we'll enable selecting a user from the group members search results table, for whom we'll show more details.
 We'll also add in paging and a new button to allow you to page through the results.
 1. Go back to the **GroupSearchController** and find the **GroupMembers** function.
 Find the `members = await membersRequest.GetAsync();` line, and replace with following code.
 This will manage the next link paging.
     ```csharp